Tenet Healthcare Corporation - Consensus Indicates Potential -4.9% Downside

 Tenet Healthcare Corporation found using ticker (THC) now have 17 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
-The range between the high target price and low target price is between 43 and 20 calculating the mean target price we have 31.76.
-With the stocks previous close at 33.38 this now indicates there is a potential downside of -4.9%.
-There is a 50 day moving average of 27.13 while the 200 day moving average is 24.36.
-The market cap for the company is $3,336m.
-You can visit the company’s website by visiting: http://www.tenethealth.com
+The target price ranges between 43 and 20 with the average target price sitting at 31.76.
+Given that the stocks previous close was at 33.38 this indicates there is a potential downside of -4.9%.
+The 50 day moving average now sits at 27.13 while the 200 day moving average is 24.36.
+The market capitalisation for the company is $3,336m.
+Company Website: http://www.tenethealth.com

 Tenet Healthcare Corporation operates as a diversified healthcare services company.
 The company operates through three segments: Hospital Operations and Other, Ambulatory Care, and Conifer.
 Its general hospitals offer acute care services, operating and recovery rooms, radiology and respiratory therapy services, clinical laboratories, and pharmacies.
 The company also provides intensive and critical care, and coronary care units; cardiovascular, digestive disease, neurosciences, musculoskeletal, and obstetrics services; outpatient services, including physical therapy; cardiothoracic surgery, complex spinal surgery, neonatal intensive care, and neurosurgery services; quaternary care services in heart and kidney transplants; and limb-salvaging vascular procedures, acute level 1 trauma services, intravascular stroke care, minimally invasive cardiac valve replacement, imaging technology, and telemedicine access for various medical specialties.
 In addition, it operates ambulatory surgery and urgent care centers, imaging centers, surgical, off-campus emergency, and micro-hospitals; and offers healthcare business process services in the areas of hospital and physician revenue cycle management, as well as value-based care solutions to healthcare systems, individual hospitals, physician practices, self-insured organizations, health plans, and other entities.
 As of December 31, 2019, the company operated 65 hospitals, 24 surgical hospitals, and approximately 159 outpatient centers, as well as 260 ambulatory surgery, 39 urgent care, and 23 imaging centers in the United States.
 Tenet Healthcare Corporation was incorporated in 1975 and is headquartered in Dallas, Texas.